MYY99/Projects/AI/Catchment Area Analytics/README.md

 ## Description
 <img src="images/catchment.png" alt="Reference image [1] showing model outcomes: the catchment area of a store." width="500">

+Fig. 1.
 Reference image [1] showing model outcomes: the catchment area of a store.

 This project addresses the need for more sophisticated catchment area analysis by designing and implementing an enhanced version of the Huff Gravity Model.
 Drawing from methodologies outlined in cutting-edge research papers, the project utilizes Python to develop a robust analytical framework.